stdnt-c1/A-Hand-For-A-Game/SECURITY.md

 ## Security Implementation Details

-HandsFree-Gaming takes the following security measures:
+A Hand For A Game takes the following security measures:

 - Input validation to prevent injection attacks
 - Permission controls for camera and device access